netgusto/upndown/README.md

 ## About

-This library converts HTML documents to Markdown documents.
+**upndown** converts HTML documents to Markdown documents.

-The Markdown syntax does not offer a syntactic equivalent for every HTML tag, so this conversion is lossy.

-**upndown** is designed to offer a fast, reliable and whitespace perfect conversion for HTML documents that are made up of elements that have an equivalent in the Markdown syntax, making it suited for Markdown WYSIWYG editors.
+**upndown** is designed to offer a fast, reliable and whitespace perfect conversion for HTML documents.

 ## Install / Usage